 “Uneasy lies the head that wears a crown.”

-Being a leader means dealing with loneliness.
+If it’s true that leadership is lonely, then being a leader means dealing with loneliness.
 So how do you do this?
 How do you find a way to unload and share without damaging others?
 Here are nine healthy ways to deal with the loneliness of leadership:

 1. Have the courage to stand alone sometimes